Bixal/uswds-screener-prototyping-tool/README.md

 > *Tip*: Add a short description about the change you made before committing.

-### Editing rich text content
+### Edit rich text content

-Content for the home page, exit pages, and resource pages is stored in Markdown format.
+Content for the homepage, exit pages, and resource pages is stored in Markdown format.
 This is a simple way to structure and format content that is both human- and machine-readable.

-You can open, edit, and save these pages the same way as questions.

 See the GitHub Guide, [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for a reference on how to format content.

+You can open, edit, and save these pages the same way as described in [Edit questions](#edit-questions) above.

 ### Creating new content